 Things to consider before migrating your WordPress site

 Before you can move your site using the backup plugin, you need to make a backup of your installation.
 However, there are few things to consider that would make transferring your site much easier for you.
-Before you make the backup to be used to move your site, please do the following:
+Before you migrate your WordPress site, please do the following:

 - Turn off caching

 - Remove any duplicate items that may interfere with the restoration of the backup files